Milan Šufflay: Murder

 Members of the regime organisation, Young Yugoslavia, under royal protection, ambushed him at his doorstep in Zagreb and broke his skull with an iron rod, killing him.
 Then, they broke into his apartment and took the manuscript of the third book of Codex albanicus.
 There was never any investigation about the criminals.
 The authorities denied any knowledge of the assailants and banned activities related to Šufflay's funeral.

-Albert Einstein and Heinrich Mann sent a letter to the International League for Human Rights in Paris appealing to the global cultural public to protest against the murder of Milan Šufflay appealing for protection of Croatian people from the oppression of Yugoslavian regime.
+Albert Einstein and Heinrich Mann sent a letter to the International League for Human Rights in Paris appealing to the global cultural public to protest against the murder of Šufflay and appealing for protection of Croatian people from the oppression of Yugoslavian regime.
 The appeal was addressed to the Paris-based Ligue des droits de l'homme (Human Rights League) and made the front page of the New York Times on 6 May 1931.

 It accused the king of complicity in the crime.

 In June 1940, in the Banovina of Croatia, a trial was organized for Šufflay's murder.

-The murderers were the police agents Belošević and Zwerger, who fled to Belgrade.
-All later attempts of the Banovina of Croatia to have them extradited were fruitless.